What Is Hetian Jade (Nephrite)?

 Must Mutton-Fat White Jade come from Xinjiang?

-Can grading be judged by eye alone?
+Can jade quality be judged by eye alone?

-Does top-grade jade always feel very oily?
+Does top-grade jade always feel oily?